USEPA/emf/EMF/deploy/doc/guides/inventory_projection.md

 Column|Description
 -|----
-Fips|The state and county FIPS code for the source, found in the inventory Scc|The SCC code for the source, found in the inventory PlantId|For point sources, the plant/facility ID for the source, found in the inventory PointId|For point sources, the point/unit ID for the source, found in the inventory StackId|For point sources, the stack/release point ID for the source, found in the inventory Segment|For point sources, the segment/process ID for the source, found in the inventory Poll|The pollutant for the source, found in the inventory Status|The status type.
+region\_cd|The state and county FIPS code for the source, found in the inventory scc|The SCC code for the source, found in the inventory facility\_id|For point sources, the plant/facility ID for the source, found in the inventory unit\_id|For point sources, the point/unit ID for the source, found in the inventory rel\_point\_id|For point sources, the stack/release point ID for the source, found in the inventory process\_id|For point sources, the segment/process ID for the source, found in the inventory poll|The pollutant for the source, found in the inventory status|The status type.
 The possible values are listed below:<br/>Warning - description<br/>Error - description<br/>Informational - description control\_program|The control program for the strategy run; this is populated only when using the PFYI strategy type. message|The text describing the strategy problem. message\_type|Contains a high-level message-type category.
-Currently this is populated only when using the PFYI strategy type.<br/>The possible values are listed below:<br/>Inventory Level (or blank) - message has to do specifically with a problem with the inventory<br/>Packet Level - message has to do specifically with a problem with the packet record being applied to the inventory inventory|Identifies the inventory with the problem.
-Packet\_fips|The state and county FIPS/region code for the source, found in the control program packet Packet\_scc|The SCC code for the source, found in the control program packet Packet\_plantId|For point sources, the plant/facility ID for the source, found in the control program packet Packet\_pointId|For point sources, the point/unit ID for the source, found in the control program packet Packet\_stackId|For point sources, the stack/release point ID for the source, found in the control program packet Packet\_segment|For point sources, the segment/process ID for the source, found in the control program packet Packet\_poll|The pollutant for the source, found in the control program packet Packet\_sic|The SIC code for the source, found in the control program packet Packet\_mact|The MACT/regulatory code for the source, found in the control program packet Packet\_naics|The NAICS code for the source, found in the control program packet Packet\_compliance\_effective\_date|The compliance or effective date, found in the control program packet.
-The compliance date is used in the Control Packet; the effective date is used in the Plant Closure Packet
-Packet\_replacement|Indicates whether the packet identifies a replacement versus an add-on control, found in the control program packet
-Packet\_annual\_monthly|Indicates whether the packet is monthly based or annual based : Columns in the Strategy Messages Dataset {#tbl:strategy_messages_columns_table}
+Currently this is populated only when using the PFYI strategy type.<br/>The possible values are listed below:<br/>Inventory Level (or blank) - message has to do specifically with a problem with the inventory<br/>Packet Level - message has to do specifically with a problem with the packet record being applied to the inventory inventory|Identifies the inventory with the problem. packet\_region\_cd|The state and county FIPS/region code for the source, found in the control program packet packet\_scc|The SCC code for the source, found in the control program packet packet\_facility\_id|For point sources, the plant/facility ID for the source, found in the control program packet packet\_unit\_id|For point sources, the point/unit ID for the source, found in the control program packet packet\_rel\_point\_id|For point sources, the stack/release point ID for the source, found in the control program packet packet\_process\_id|For point sources, the segment/process ID for the source, found in the control program packet packet\_poll|The pollutant for the source, found in the control program packet packet\_sic|The SIC code for the source, found in the control program packet packet\_mact|The MACT/regulatory code for the source, found in the control program packet packet\_naics|The NAICS code for the source, found in the control program packet packet\_compliance\_effective\_date|The compliance or effective date, found in the control program packet.
+The compliance date is used in the Control Packet; the effective date is used in the Plant Closure Packet packet\_replacement|Indicates whether the packet identifies a replacement versus an add-on control, found in the control program packet packet\_annual\_monthly|Indicates whether the packet is monthly based or annual based : Columns in the Strategy Messages Dataset {#tbl:strategy_messages_columns_table}